ngrx/ngrx.github.io/core/api/compose.md

 # compose
 ### signature: `compose: (...fns: any[]): (input: any) => any`

-The compose function is one of our most handy tools.
-In basic terms, you give it any number of functions and it returns a function.
+Compose accepts any number of functions and returns a function.
-This new function takes a value and chains it through every composed function, returning the output.
+This new function takes a value and chains it through every composed function, right to left, returning the output.

 #### Example - Basic Compose
 ```ts